Nymoout/Core/README.md

 # LobbyTestPlugin
-A lobby plugin for Minecraft servers
+A core plugin for Minecraft servers

 # What is the LobbyTestPlugin